Community Connections Free Clinic is a community-based 501(c)(3) non-profit organization whose mission is:

-We have four exam rooms, a lab, pharmacy, prescription assistance consult room, social care room, and a kitchen and conference area for specialty services such as mental health counseling and yoga therapy.
+We have five exam rooms, a lab, pharmacy, prescription assistance consult room, social care room, and a kitchen and conference area for specialty services such as mental health counseling and yoga therapy.

-In addition, our Nursing and Prescription Assistance Staff are available Tuesday through Friday from 10am to 4pm for medication pick-up, blood pressure checks, patient education and more.
-Please feel free to call us at 608-930-2232 if you have questions.
+In addition, our Nursing and Prescription Assistance Staff are available by appointment Tuesday through Friday from 10am to 4pm for medication pick-up, blood pressure checks, patient education and more.
+Please call us if you have any questions.